-I believe that the many financial tools and creative growth/exit strategies available to small business owners should also be available to ranch owners.
+I believe that the many financial tools and creative growth/exit strategies available to small business owners should also be available to conservation-oriented ranch owners.
 I co-founded Beartooth in 2005 in order to bring these tools to ranchers.

 I am responsible for all activities at Beartooth, trying to focus deeply on the human relationships associated with sourcing capital, structuring investments, and managing investments.